Discover more from Weekend Wisdom - Dan Isaacman

 By saying no, the advisee will have to argue their case for why they think it is a good idea.

-This subtle trick of playing the devil's advocate is the best gift because you are offering that person the first roadblock in the cause to achieve a goal.
+This subtle trick is the best gift because you are offering the first roadblock.

-If they cannot get past this minor hurdle before they even start, then when the going gets tough down the line (because the going always gets tough), they will have formed some resilience.
+If they cannot get past this minor hurdle before they even start, then when the going gets tough they will be more resilience.

-If the person then gives up on the idea, they did not want it bad enough.
+If the person gives up on the idea, they did not want it bad enough.

-P.S Using this answer is challenging, and cannot be applied in every single circumstance, remember I hate giving advice, so don't listen to me.
+P.S Using this answer is challenging, and cannot be applied in every circumstance